-The Storage fee that appears on your Union bill has been added into the Transportation column.
+The Storage fee that appears on your Union bill has been added into the Delivery column.

 The Adjust. column represents adjustments to the gas supply charge made by the utility (also known as a rate rider).
 It is usually due to the utility charging more or less than it cost them to buy the gas.
 This creates a surplus or deficit that has to be either paid back to customers, or collected as a surcharge.